 In March 2003, AVANT acquired intellectual property, including a portfolio of pending patent applications, from Pharmacia Corporation for \$200,000 in cash and contingently issuable warrants to acquire up to 300,000 shares of AVANT common stock in three tranches of 100,000 warrants each.
-The warrants are to be issued upon achievement by AVANT of defined future milestones at the fair market value on the day granted.
+The warrants are to be issued upon achievement by AVANT of defined future milestones and will have an exercise price equal to the fair market value of AVANT's common stock on the day granted.
 The patent applications are directed to products or methods for stimulating an immune response against cholesteryl ester transfer protein (CETP), which mediates an important cholesterol transport mechanism.
+The payment of \$200,000 was recorded as a research and development expense during the first quarter of 2003.